Earth Talk — new course, group and book

 Do I have to renew my membership?
 No. It is a one-off cost.
 You can leave the group voluntarily, but you won’t be ejected.
 If you have joined at Deep Dive or Champion level, you can repeat the same training if you want!

 How are access and safeguarding needs met?
 For safeguarding reasons, the course is suited to adults (aged 18 and above).
-The online training will be in Google Meet using its transcription tool.
-I record the events in Fathom, so that there is a video and transcription available afterwards.
+The online training will be in Google Meet.
+I record the events, so that there is a video and transcription available afterwards.
 In the book, images (especially diagrams) are described.
 All learning will be in English.
 If you would like to ask any questions or share access needs please get in touch.

 What happens to the money?
 I have been working voluntarily developing Climate Museum UK, writing these materials and paying various expenses since 2018, so I will recoup some of my costs.
 I have carried out comparative research, and have set fees at a lower level than other similar courses.
 I will put aside some money to pay for guest speakers.
 If the revenue grows beyond expectations, I will channel funds into Climate Museum UK CIC to help support Emerging Practitioners.